Skip to Content

 Weather and Climate in Wooroonooran National Park

 Mount Bartle Frere is part of the larger Bellenden Ker Range, which also has a peak with the same name.
 These mountains seem to have their own climates and generate their own cloud and rain patterns.
+This means that weather conditions can change rapidly and without notice

 The foothills of the mountain are generally pretty warm and humid, consisting mostly of tropical rainforests.
 Once you begin your ascent, you'll notice that the weather cools and shifts to cloud forest climates.